Jaiz Bank posts N4.21bn profit

 From Uche Usim, Abuja

-The Bank has consistently delivered remarkable results in the last four years, which clearly is a reaffirmation of its continuous growth trajectory, being the leader in Nigeria Non-Interest Banking space.

-The Managing Director, Hassan Usman attributed the achievements to the Bank’s footprints across the country, coupled with the strong ambition to provide par excellence service to customers while meeting their financial needs.
+Its Managing Director, Hassan Usman, attributed the achievements to the bank’s footprints across the country, coupled with the strong ambition to provide par excellence service to customers while meeting their financial needs.

-The MD/CEO also congratulates the Board, management and staff on these achievements, acknowledging the immense hard work of staff, excellent service delivery to customers, and support from shareholders.

 Leave a Reply